RaphaelManke/aws-cdk-pipes-rfc-473/API.md

 ```

 - *Type:* aws-cdk-lib.IResolvable | {[ key: string ]: string}

 The query string keys/values that need to be sent as part of request invoking the API Gateway REST API or EventBridge ApiDestination.

-The query string keys/values that need to be sent as part of request invoking the API Gateway REST API or EventBridge ApiDestination.